 So how do you find where your audience is?

 Utilizing Facebook and Instagram ads is the best way to do this at this moment in time.
 However, you do not want to do this blind.
-This is not clicking the “Boost” button on Facebook or the “Promote” button on Instagram.
+This is not clicking the “Boost” button.
 That’s the quickest way to throw away your money.
-Facebook has that button because it’s so damn simple to do, they make so much money on people who don’t understand how to properly utilize the Business Manager and Ad Manager.
+Instagram has that button because it’s so damn simple to do, they make so much money on people who don’t understand how to properly utilize the Business Manager and Ad Manager.

 Yes, mastering the Ad Manager takes a bit of time.
 But anyone can do it.
 You can do it.
 You just have to hunker down and make it work.
 Yes it’s complicated.
 Yes the backend Business Manager can be insanely confusing.
 But that’s the work you gotta put in if you want to compete.
 Once you learn it and get it down, the hard part is over.
 You can then go back to making music.
 The beautiful thing about direct marketing is that once you set the ads, they go.
 Sure, you want to monitor them, but once you get an ad that’s effective, you don’t really need to touch or tweak it for awhile.

-Most people who are employing these methods are gaining around 100 new Instagram followers a day (real fans, not bots) and about 500 Spotify followers every week – while spending only around $5-10/day.
+There are now over 1,500 students in this course and many of our students who are employing these methods are gaining around 100 new Instagram followers a day (real fans, not bots) and about 500 Spotify followers every week – while spending only around $10-15/day.

-So, instead of posting incessantly on Instagram and Facebook begging people to share your stuff.
+So, instead of posting incessantly on Instagram begging people to share your stuff or praying to the TikTok algorithm gods.
 Go directly to the people who would dig what you’re doing.

 It’s a very exciting time to be an independent musician.

-If you want to learn how to do this, step by step, (literally where we share our screen and say click this, now click here, make this kind of video, no not like that like THIS, etc etc), we’ll teach you how to do it here.
+If you want to learn how to do this, step by step, (literally where we share our screen and say click this, now click here, make this kind of video, no not like that like THIS, etc etc), check out the Streaming and Instagram course taught by Lucidious here.